mnoriega-mx/DSA/README.md

-This is a repo where I save notes and code about data structures and algorithms (in progress)
+This is a repo where I save notes and code about data structures and algorithms